kylebaker/Make-a-Website-using-Github-Pages/README.md

 ## What you'll need

--A Github account
+- A Github account
--A domain
+- A domain
--An HTML page
+- An HTML page
--Patience
+- Patience

 ## Begin with Github